alexishevia/LiveSpecs/README.md

 </script>
 ```

-On your documentation site, include one or more elements with a `data-live-editor` property containing the id of the spec you want to render
+On your documentation site, include one or more elements with a `data-live-editor` property.
+The value must match one of the keys you specified on the index.json file.
 ```
 <p>Here I can explain how my library works.</p>
 <div class="live-editor" data-live-editor="mySpecA"></div>